anni-2004/tenderdraft/README.md

 For support and questions:
 - Create an issue in the GitHub repository
-- Check the documentation in the `/docs` folder
+- Check the API documentation at `http://localhost:8000/swagger` when running locally
-- Review the API documentation at `http://localhost:8000/docs` when running locally
+- Review the .NET and React documentation

 ## 🔮 Future Enhancements